Stakeholder impacts: a critical view

 • The proposed development may not include the kind of buildings needed by existing residents, possibly drawing-in office workers from further afield to create a new social mix, with expensive houses and apartments or high-end leisure and retail spaces.

-• Once a scheme comes to an end, or even before its completed, property prices and rents may increase in the local area and ‘squeeze out’ lower income families who cannot afford to pay.
+• Once a scheme comes to an end, or even before it is completed, property prices and rents may increase in the local area and ‘squeeze out’ lower income families who cannot afford to pay.

 A diagram to show two different approaches to property development ©University of Reading.